Pamela Rand Dodson

 The coroner ruled the cause of death to be suicide from asphyxia by carbon monoxide (auto exhaust).
 She was 23 years old.
 Her sister, Miriam Dunn, lived at 10216 Burton Avenue.
 She stated that Pamela had been in good health for the last five or six weeks.

-Pamela Dodson was born on April 12, 1942, in New York City to James and Mary Rand, who lived at 12725 Lake Shore Boulevard at the time of her death.
+Pamela Dodson was born on April 12, 1942, in New York City to James and Mary Rand, who lived at 12725 Lake Shore Boulevard at her death.
 She attended Hathaway Brown School, the Graham-Ecks School in Palm Beach, Florida, and graduated from Wheelock College in Boston.